-- pH monitoring: A nasogastric tube is passed through your nose into the lower esophagus for 24 to 48 hours to monitors how and when acid enters the esophagus.
-If used in conjunction with a food diary (a log indicating the amounts and types of food eaten at specific times), this allows your physician to find a correlation between symptoms and reflux.
+- pH monitoring: A nasogastric tube is passed through your nose into the lower esophagus for 24 to 48 hours to monitor how and when acid enters the esophagus.
+If used in conjunction with a food diary (a log indicating the amounts and types of food eaten at specific times), your physician may find a correlation between symptoms and reflux.
 This test may be used to determine whether respiratory symptoms are caused by reflux.

 - Esophageal impedance test: Using a catheter, this test measures gas or liquids that reflux into the esophagus.
 It is useful in helping assess regurgitation of non-acidic substances.